-To be eligible, students must have completed the first two quarters of their junior year (according to the "Junior" section of their major flowchart) in residence at UCSD and have an upper-division GPA of 3.5 or better.
+To be eligible, students must have completed the first two quarters of their junior year in residence at UCSD and have an upper-division GPA of 3.5 or better.
 However, it should be noted that meeting and even exceeding minimum requirements does not guarantee admission.
-Transfer students are eligible to apply if they meet the junior standing requirement.
+Students taking a fifth year of undergraduate study are not eligible.